-I don't know how it plays out in other languages, but it seems to me that the word "love" in English is amazingly imprecise.
-It covers a vast range, from the "greater love hath no man than to lay down his life" style of sacrificial selflessness to the most possessive and jealous form of desirous grasping imaginable.
-The word "love" casts a net that includes both the enlightened activity of the Bodhisattva Green Tara -- and painful flailing of folks ensnared by the Green Eyed Monster.
+I don't know how it plays out in other languages, but it seems to me that in English the word love is amazingly imprecise.
+The very same word, "love," applies to both the ultimate self-sacrifice that Jesus spoke of when he proclaimed, "Greater love hath no man than to lay down his life, " and the most possessive and jealous form of desirous grasping imaginable.
+The very same word, love, casts a net that includes both the enlightened activity of the Bodhisattva Green Tara -- and the painful flailings of folks ensnared by the Green Eyed Monster!

-Yet as the quotes above indicate, we have it on "good authority" that the key to the Real Deal is Love.
+Yet, we have it on "good authority" (see introductory quotes,) that the key to the Real Deal is Love.
 So, what does the word "love" really mean?

 It's Only Words...

 Love?
 Meaning?
-These words certainly seem important, yet getting to the Truth of the Matter seems problematic, no?
+These words certainly seem important, yet getting to the Truth of the Matter seems a bit problematic, no?
 Conditioned as we are in a world that stresses the importance of conceptual thought, of words, much of our awareness is tied up in the stream of thoughts that dominate our attention.
-Yet it's obvious that words can be quite sloppy, perhaps not all that useful in our quest for fundamental clarity.
+Yet it's obvious that those words can be quite sloppy, even paradoxical.
+Perhaps, words are not all that useful in our quest for fundamental clarity.

 The Real Deal